 3.4 Storing conditions for the vehicle

-3.4.1 Test vehicle should be stored inside the building and all windows, doors, and HVAC outlets keep closed to prevent from contamination and avoid direct sunlight.
+3.4.1 Test vehicle should be stored inside the building and all windows, doors, and HVAC outlets keep closed to prevent from contamination and avoid direct sunlight at least 24 h before measurement.

 3.4.2 Remove all protecting covers/- foils/-papers, stickers, absorbers etc. at least 24 h before measurement.
 Do not use any cleaning agent to remove any residues.
 Dust wiping, vacuuming and cleaning with clear water is possible.
 Clear water cleaning form outside is possible.